TwitchNovel/Novel/README.md

  new phone who dis

- "Not I, wanks in dark" proposed
+ "Not I, wanks in dark" proposed Hello?